netbirdio/addon-netbird/netbird/DOCS.md

 This hostname will be used in the Peers to identify your machine.

+### Option: `env_vars`

+Extra environment variables

+Extra environment variables to pass to the NetBird client This is a list of environment variables that will be passed to the NetBird client.
+You can use this to configure the client further.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]